MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-packet.md

 * For receive queues, the client sets this bit to prevent the packet from being indicated to the host.
 For example, if the hardware encountered a DMA error while writing bytes into this the data buffer for this packet, the client can set this bit to drop the partial packet.

-* For transmit queues, this bit is read-only and if set, specifies the client should not transmit the packet.
+* For transmit queues, this bit is read-only.
+If set, it indicates that the client should not transmit the packet.

 **AdvancedOffloadRequested**
 Reserved.